A Guide to Travel in Nepal- What to Take? Trip check list

 Money Exchange for the trek

-While you do any treks and tours in Nepal, you need some extra money for your personal expenses.
-Nepal banknotes comes in Rupees, 5, 10, 20, 50, 100, 250, 500, 1000 denominations.
+While you do any treks and tours in Nepal, you need extra money for your expenses.
+Nepal banknotes come in Rupees, 5, 10, 20, 50, 100, 250, 500, and 1000 denominations.
 Coins come in Rupees 1, 2, 5, and 10 denominations.
 Foreign currencies must be exchanged only through banks or authorized money exchangers.
-The receipts of such transactions are to be obtained and retained.
-Visitors can exchange foreign currency at the foreign exchange counter at the airport upon arrival too, Although their rates are quite low so better you can exchange in the city.

 Accommodation

-Food During the trekking in Nepal
+Food During the Trekking in Nepal

 Drinking water during your trek